• Skip to content

 Health and Wellbeing Influences

-This section covers statistics information relating to external factors which affect health such as Air Pollution, Climate Change, Crime, Deprivation and Poverty, Domestic Abuse, Employment, Economy and Healthy Workplaces, Financial Resilience, Housing, Schools, Education and Qualifications, and Young People Not in Education, Employment or Training.
+This section covers statistics information relating to external factors which affect health such as Air Pollution, Climate Change, Crime, Deprivation and Poverty, Domestic Abuse, Employment, Economy and Healthy Workplaces, Financial Resilience, Housing and Households, Schools, Education and Qualifications, and Young People Not in Education, Employment or Training.

-Further information on Hull is given within Geographical Area and within the Ward and Area Committee Area Profiles under Place.
+Further information on Hull is given within Geographical Area and within the Ward Profiles under Place.

 Everything affects our health and wellbeing.
 There are factors that cannot be changed such as age, gender and hereditary factors.
 However, lifestyle and behaviour, the local community, economy, and environment all influence health and wellbeing.
 Whilst these other factors are less ‘fixed’, they are often very difficult to change.